robert-z-lehr/Research-Shade-Structures-at-Intersections/README.md

 ## Initial Deliverable Goals

-A credible summer-stage output would not be a finished design.
-A credible first-stage output would be a documented feasibility and screening package, including:
+A first-stage output is a documented feasibility and screening package, including:

 - precedent review,
 - standards and constraints matrix,